-- 1. Confirm the individual assessments as proposed or modified by Council; - 2.
-Direct that any required City contributions be made; and - 3.
+- 1. Confirm that the annual assessment does not exceed the annual change in the CPI; - 2.
+Confirm the individual assessments as proposed or modified by Council; - 3.
+Direct that any required City contributions be made; and - 4.
 Direct the Director of Public Works to deliver the assessments to the County for collection with the property taxes.